dkallen78/math-trainer/README.md

 I can now evaluate "mastery/fluency" based on correct digits per millisecond.
 Once a skill has been "mastered" it stops being selected by the getProblem function due to a new weight system I added as well.
 As things are now, when the user masters all skills in a level, the app crashes =P My next task is to figure out what to do when the player has conquered a skill.
 Should I have a progress bar?
 Should I fall back to the level menu when a level is mastered?
 Decisions, decisions...

+## Update 2023-02-20

+### 23:00

+I shifted gears a little bit today.
+I wanted to have some kind of sonic feedback when pressing the keys and I've been experimenting with the Web Audio API and having each key press generate a random note on the pentatonic scale.
+It works and it doesn't sound too bad but something's off with it.
+You should be able to play with it to see where it's at right now.

+It's currently set to the pentatonic major scale in A. I'm thinking of having correct answers play a pleasing chord and incorrect answers play a dissonant chord.
+I've got a little practice program where I'm experimenting with the combinatiosn of sounds.
+Hopefully I can finalize something this week.

+### 23:30

+I'm going to bed, but before I do I'm putting the html file I'm using to fine tune everything up here as well, enjoy.